weg896/Android_OpenGLSE_Test/README.md

 # MyAndroidTest
-This is the partice code for openGL ES on Android
+This is the practice code for openGL ES on Android